 The program committee solicits proposals for presentations, special sessions, lecture-demonstrations, or panel discussions on any topic related to music theory, analysis, or music theory pedagogy.
-Proposals should be for 20-minute presentations or 60- or 90-minute special sessions.
-As part of the conference, graduate students are invited to apply for a workshop led by Trevor deClercq.
+Proposals should be for the equivalent of 20-minute presentations or 60-minute special sessions.
+As part of the conference, graduate students are invited to apply for a workshop led by Dr. Leigh VanHandel.

-- A proposal of no more than 500 words, including any footnotes or endnotes.
+The proposal must be no more than 500 words, including any footnotes or endnotes.
 (Each mathematical equation may be counted as one word.)
 A maximum of four pages of supplementary materials (such as musical examples, diagrams, and selected bibliography) may be appended; these pages will not be counted within the 500-word limit, but captions should be brief, not appreciably augmenting either the word count or the proposal’s content.
 The proposal and supplementary materials should be included in a single .pdf attachment.

-IRNA PRIORE PRIZE FOR STUDENT RESEARCH: The Society will present an award for the best student presentation at the 2020 meeting.
-To be eligible for consideration, interested students should identify themselves in the cover letter and, if their proposals are accepted, must submit a PDF of their complete paper to the Program Committee Chair (Sarah Iker) at firstname.lastname@example.org by Monday, March 9, 2020.
+IRNA PRIORE PRIZE FOR STUDENT RESEARCH: The Society will present an award for the best student presentation at the 2023 meeting.
+To be eligible for consideration, students should reply YES to the question in the Google form and, if their proposals are accepted, must submit a PDF of their complete paper to the Program Committee Chair (Alexander Martin; email@example.com) by Monday, March 6.
 Winners from previous years are ineligible.

 GRADUATE STUDENT WORKSHOP: Students in music theory and related fields may submit, via e-mail, a 200-word statement detailing their interest in the workshop (to be held on Saturday morning, March 10).
 In addition, we ask that a faculty member at your own or another institution send the program chair a brief e-mail confirming your enrollment in a degree program in music theory (or related field) and vouching for your ability to work collegially and willingness to participate actively in the workshop.
-Please apply to attend the Graduate Student Workshop by February 14, by sending an e-mail the Program Committee Chair (Sarah Iker) at email@example.com with the subject line “MTSE 2023 Workshop.”
+To apply, send this information to the Program Committee Chair (Alexander Martin; firstname.lastname@example.org) with the subject line “MTSE 2023 Workshop.”
 The deadline to apply is Tuesday, February 21.